Paul Southgate, Professor of Tropical Aquaculture – based in Australia

 Pranesh researches pearl oyster culture with particular emphasis on improving culture methods for high-quality round pearl production.
 He leads the development of a national spat collection program in Fiji which involved local coastal communities collecting pearl-oyster spat and selling them to pearl farmers to generate income.
 One of his priorities is to gradually convert some of these spat collection communities into high-quality mabѐ farms.
 He develops and runs community half-pearl (mabѐ) production and business skills training and leads a team which sets up community-based mabѐ farms.
 He is also researching the optimum conditions needed for pearl oyster growth and quality pearl production.
 His oversight of the team’s research activities in Fiji requires strong partnership with government, industry and community partners.

 Research areas: pearl-oyster culture and biology; round and half-pearl (mabѐ) production; pearl-oyster spat collection; and sustainable community livelihood development.

-Thane Militz, Project Scientist – based in Kavieng, Papua New Guinea
+Thane Militz, Post-Doctoral Project Scientist – based in Kavieng, PNG

 Sustainable marine aquarium trade

 Thane's research focuses on the sustainable development of the Papua New Guinea (PNG) marine aquarium trade.
 This encompasses identifying areas of oversight in historic management of marine aquarium fisheries and making recommendations for improvement.
 A key aspect of his work is consumer empowerment to improve trade sustainability through their purchases.
 Thane also develops PNG capacity to produce marine aquarium species through aquaculture.
 He is working at the Nago Island Mariculture and Research Facility in Kavieng, where he instructs PNG fishery staff and students on the production of clownfish and giant clams.
 This extends to the development of ideal culture methodologies.